carla-recourse/CARLA/docs/source/examples.rst

        def inverse_transform(self, df):
             return original_df

 For reference you can always take a look at the `data api <https://github.com/carla-recourse/CARLA/blob/main/carla/data/api/data.py>`_.
-In addition we also have a concrete example of an implementation in our `DataCatalog <https://github.com/carla-recourse/CARLA/blob/main/carla/data/catalog/catalog.py>`_.
+In addition we also have a concrete example of an implementation of our data api in our `DataCatalog <https://github.com/carla-recourse/CARLA/blob/main/carla/data/catalog/catalog.py>`_.

 .. _cstm_model: